openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Key generation strategies

-It is REQUIRED to generate fresh secrets when generating PQ(/T) keys.
-Reusing key material from existing ECC keys in PQ(/T) keys does not provide backwards compatibility, and the fingerprint will differ.
+It is RECOMMENDED to generate fresh secrets when generating PQ(/T) keys.
+Note that reusing key material from existing ECC keys in PQ(/T) keys does not provide backwards compatibility.

 An OpenPGP certificate is composed of a certification-capable primary key and one or more subkeys for signature, encryption, and authentication.